Total Solar Eclipse Versus Partial Eclipse: What's the Difference?

 What’s the Difference Between a Total Solar Eclipse and a Partial Solar Eclipse?

-- In a total solar eclipse, the Moon completely blocks the entire disk of the Sun (as seen from Earth) so that sunlight does not reach Earth.
+A total solar eclipse—like the one that crossed the U.S. in August, 2017—occurs when the disk of the Moon blocks 100 percent of the solar disk so that sunlight does not reach Earth.
+All three celestial objects—Earth, Moon, and Sun—are perfectly aligned.
 The Moon casts a shadow onto Earth and the sky becomes very dark as if it were night.
 However, you can only see totality from a very narrow path on Earth (about 100 miles wide).
 If you don’t live in this path, you will see a partial solar eclipse.

 Annular Solar Eclipse

 There is a third type of eclipse called an annular (ANN-you-ler) solar eclipse.
-This occurs when the Moon is farthest from Earth.
-Because the Moon is farther away from Earth, it seems smaller than the Sun as it passes centrally across the solar disk and a bright ring, or annulus, of sunlight remains visible during the eclipse.
+This occurs when the Moon is farthest from Earth (apogee), so that the Moon looks smaller than the Sun when it passes in front of the solar disk.
+This means that it won’t block the Sun entirely, so sky watchers will see a bright ring (annulus), turning the Sun into a blazing “ring of fire” from Earth’s perspective.

 What is an Umbra and Penumbra?